 Aussies put lifestyle above silly things.

 You don’t get long to do life, so why not live it up to the fullest even though it is only a brief time?
 Don’t be so serious.
 Stop taking things so seriously.
-The majority of folks aren’t seeing you make a fool of yourself after a few frothiest that make you want to visit the dunny for a fair-dinkum pisser.
+The majority of folks aren’t seeing you make a fool of yourself after a few frothies that make you want to visit the dunny for a fair-dinkum pisser.

 The good life is living it your way and treating everyone as your mate.